The Simplicity of Physical Laws: Nomic Realism

-Let $E$ denote our empirical evidence consisting of our observational data about physical reality.
-Let us be generous and allow $E$ to include not just our current data but also all past and future data about the universe that we in fact gather.
-There are two salient features of $E$: \begin{itemize} \item $E$ does not pin down a unique $\xi$.
-There are different candidates of $\xi$ that yield the same $E$.
-(After all, $E$ is a spatiotemporally partial and macroscopically coarse-grained description of $\xi$.) \item $E$ does not pin down a unique $L$.
-There are different candidates of $L$ that yield the same $E$.
-(On BSA, this is an instance of the previous point; on MinP, this is easier to see since $L$ can vary independently of $\xi$, up to a point.) \end{itemize} Hence, on BSA, just as on MinP, $E$ does not pin down $(L, \xi)$.
-There is a gap between what our evidence entails and what the laws are.
-Ultimately, the gap can be bridged by adopting simplicity (among other super-empirical virtues) as an epistemic guide.
-Nevertheless, it helps to see how big the gap is so that we can appreciate how much work needs to be done by simplicity and other epistemic guides.\footnote{It is worth contrasting the current setup with the influential framework suggested by \cite{hall2009humean, hall2015humean}.
-In one way of fleshing out the core idea of BSA, Hall imagines a Limited Oracular Perfect Physicist (LOPP) who has as her evidence all of $\xi$ and nothing else.
-Her evidence $E_{\text{LOPP}}$ contains vastly more information than $E$.
-On BSA, $E_{\text{LOPP}}$ pins down $(L, \xi)$.
-Notice that $E_{\text{LOPP}}$ is as theoretical for Humeans as for non-Humeans.
-The Humean's best guess about what is in $E_{\text{LOPP}}$ depends on her expectation about what $L$ looks like given $E$.
-We return to this point in \S5.3. }
+Let $E$ represent our total empirical evidence---our actual observational data about physical reality.
+To be generous, let us include not just current data but all past and future data about the universe that we actually gather.
+Two key features of $E$ are: \begin{itemize} \item $E$ does not uniquely determine $\xi$.
+Multiple candidate mosaics $\xi$ are compatible with the same $E$.
+(After all, $E$ is a spatiotemporally partial and macroscopically coarse-grained description of $\xi$.) \item $E$ does not uniquely determine $L$.
+Multiple candidate laws $L$ are compatible with the same $E$.
+(In BSA, this follows from the first point; in MinP, this is even clearer since $L$ can vary independently of $\xi$, up to a point.) \end{itemize} Thus, in BSA, just as in MinP, $E$ does not uniquely determine $(L, \xi)$.
+There is a gap between our empirical evidence and the laws.
+Ultimately, the gap can be bridged by appealing to simplicity and other super-empirical virtues as epistemic guides.
+Recognizing the size of this gap highlights the substantial role simplicity and similar principles must play in our reasoning.\footnote{It is useful to contrast this setup with the influential framework suggested by \cite{hall2009humean, hall2015humean}.
+Hall introduces the idea of a Limited Oracular Perfect Physicist (LOPP) who has access to the full mosaic $\xi$ as her evidence and nothing else.
+Her evidence $E_{\text{LOPP}}$ contains vastly more information than $E$, our actual total evidence.
+In BSA, if we assume $E_{\text{LOPP}}$ is exhaustive of the entire mosaic (via a ``that’s all'' clause), it uniquely determines $(L, \xi)$.
+However, $E_{\text{LOPP}}$ is just as theoretical for Humeans as it is for non-Humeans.
+A Humean’s best guess about $E_{\text{LOPP}}$ depends on their expectations about what $L$ looks like given $E$.
+This further underscores that both BSA and MinP require epistemic principles beyond empirical data to infer laws. }